jrpool/jsonresume-theme-a11y/README.md

 ### Introduction

-The `jsonresume` project lets you create a JSON-format source file and automatically generate HTML, PDF, and plain-text files from it, with any of over 200 themes.
+The `jsonresume` project lets you create a JSON-format source file and automatically generate HTML and PDF from it, with any of over 200 themes.
 Each theme determines what parts of your document will appear in the output, and how the output will be formatted.

-This theme gives you more control over your résumé than other themes do.
+This theme, `jsonresume-theme-a11y`, gives you more control over your résumé than other themes do.
 In order to enable that control, this theme defines a new standard for the JSON source file.
 The standard is more liberal: It gives you more flexibility.
 But it also imposes some requirements that you must satisfy in order to exercise your additional power.

 For interoperability with other `jsonresume` themes, this theme contains a module that converts a file from the `jsonresume` standard format to the theme format.
-If you already have a résumé in the `jsonresume` format, you can use the converter to create a version in this theme’s format.
+If you already have a résumé in the `jsonresume` format, the converter can create a version in this theme’s format.
 Thereafter you can edit that version as you choose, to change the information in your résumé and how it appears.

 ### Installation

 - Install [resume-cli](https://github.com/jsonresume/resume-cli).
-- Install this theme: `npm install jsonresume-theme-a11y`.
+- Install this theme: `npm install -g jsonresume-theme-a11y`.
+(The `jsonresume` project’s commands require that each theme you want to use be installed globally.)

 ### Authoring